top of page

 Step 6: After the Appeal Hearing

-1. Panel’s decision is final and binding.
+1. The panel’s decision is final and binding.

 3. If reinstated, the headteacher must readmit the learner on the specified date.